 For this design it is important to keep the symmetry, so I start out by making marks where I want the ice crystals to point to.

-Step 4 — Building the Main Shape
+Step 4: Building the Ice Queen Face Paint Main Shape

-I then move on to painting the main body of the design with a one stroke.
+I then move on to painting the main body of the ice queen face paint design with a one stroke.
 I use a small angular brush for this, in this case a Cameleon brush.
 I make sure that the design points towards the focal point between the eyes to create a balanced and harmonious design.
 The one stroke paint used here is a homemade mix made up of Global dark blue, Global metallic blue, Global metallic teal, Tag light blue and DFX white.
 I often like to make my own combinations of colours — this will save you some money as well (unless you are a paint hoarder like I am).
 I don’t want to use the white side of the one stroke for this, so I make sure to only pick up paint from the darker side of the one stroke.

 Step 5 — Sponging